mmuramatsu/sigil/README.md

         ./target/release/sigil <PATH> -r -i /path/to/your/signatures.json
         ```
         If no input file is provided, Sigil will look for `data/magic_numbers_reference.json`.

+    ### Output Reporting

+    Sigil provides a clear, aggregated report at the end, detailing:
+    *   Total files scanned.
+    *   Number of correct files.
+    *   Number of incorrect files (mismatched declared vs. actual type).
+    *   Number of files that caused an error during processing.

+    **Conditional Formatting:** The report uses colors and emojis when displayed in an interactive terminal.
+However, if you redirect the output to a file or pipe it to another command, colors and emojis will automatically be removed for cleaner plain-text output.

+    **Example: Redirecting Output**
+    ```sh
+    ./target/release/sigil some_directory -r > scan_report.txt
+    ```
+    This command will run Sigil on `some_directory` recursively, and save the plain-text report (without colors or emojis) into `scan_report.txt`.

 ## JSON Format